DETACHMENT (VAIRAGYA)

 it is only the material senses that are moving amongst their objects.

-Those who dedicate their actions to God, abandoning all attachment, remain untouched by sin, just as a lotus leaf is untouched by
+Those who dedicate their actions to God, abandoning all attachments, remain untouched by sin, just as a lotus leaf is untouched by

 water.